tutturen/content/content/reference/api/simple-api/queries/relation-queries/traversing-to-many.md

 }
 ```

+The `posts` field exposes a further selection of properties that are defined on the `Post` type.

-Note: Query arguments for an inner field returning multiple nodes work exactly the same as query arguments for queries [returning multiple nodes](!alias-pa2aothaec).
+> Note: Query arguments for an inner field returning multiple nodes work exactly the same as query arguments for queries [returning multiple nodes](!alias-pa2aothaec).